BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**BILBO BAGGINS 60
 POINTS**]

-[**HOBBIT, INFANTRY, HERO — HERO OF
+[**HOBBIT, INFANTRY, HERO â€” HERO OF
 FORTITUDE**]

 [*Burglar, adventurer and treasure hunter, these were never words that Bilbo Baggins ever thought would describe him.
 Unexpectedly thrust into the company of Thorin Oakenshield by the Wizard, Gandalf, Bilbo soon had to realise his potential.
-Traversing forests, fields and the Goblin tunnels, fate it seems had a plan for the plucky Hobbit — for his part in the quest for Erebor was perhaps the greatest of them all.*]
+Traversing forests, fields and the Goblin tunnels, fate it seems had a plan for the plucky Hobbit â€” for his part in the quest for Erebor was perhaps the greatest of them all.*]

-[*Sting — Made by the Elves, Bilbo found this dagger hidden within a Troll hoard.*]
+[*Sting â€” Made by the Elves, Bilbo found this dagger hidden within a Troll hoard.*]

 [*Sting is an Elven-made dagger.
 Additionally, whilst carrying Sting, Bilbo adds +1 to his Strength when making